alishams21/lineagentic/README.md

 ### Mathematic behind algorithm

-### Algorithm Architecture
+### Architecture

-The following figure illustrates the architecture behind the algorithm, which is essentially an agentic AI system that leverages a chain-of-thought process to construct lineage across various script types.
+The following figure illustrates the architecture behind the Lineagentic, which is essentially a multi-layer architecture front-end, backend and agentic AI algorithm that leverages a chain-of-thought process to construct lineage across various script types.

 ![Architecture Diagram](images/architecture.png)

+## Mathematic of the algorithm

+Following shows mathematic behind each layer of algorithm.

-### agent framework
+### Agent framework
 The agent framework dose IO operations ,memory management, and prompt engineering according to the script type (T) and its content (C).

 $$